glints-dev/angular-segment/README.md

 An AngularJS module for Segment, the Analytics API and customer data hub.

+This module automatically includes Segment's Analytics.js library, you do not need to include it yourself.

 # Example

 Inject `SegmentProvider` into your `.config()` block, then configure as